D-Robotics/rdk_doc_en/docs/installation/install_os.md

 **Version description:**

 - Version 2.0: Made based on the RDK Linux open source code package, supporting the full range of hardware such as RDK X3 and X3 module.
-- Version 1.0: Historical version of Sunrise X3, only supporting Sunrise X3 hardware, the system image name is `system_sdcard.img`.

 </TabItem>